simonmika/egmontmika.com/content/blog/your-precious-failures.md

 So, how do you manage to think on the outside?
 What then makes individuals finally free themselves from the bonds of the well-known and secure paths of thought, risk a failure and jump the leap?
 How do you accomplish such a feat?

 Many times, it’s through a deep crisis caused by a failure.
 Sometimes, it’s out of pure desperation.
 You are stuck and can't see any way out.
-You hit the bottom and have nothing to loose.
+You hit the bottom and have nothing to lose.

 This is when you are ready to stretch beyond what seems possible.